deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18013/index.md

 > </details>

-> Table 3 presents a quantitative comparison of different models' performance on the DPG-Bench benchmark, evaluating both prompt alignment and visual quality.
+> Table 3 presents a quantitative comparison of different models' performance on the DPG-Bench benchmark, evaluating both prompt alignment and visual quality using various metrics.

 {{< table-caption >}}